GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Designing

 \item \textbf{Integrate Diverse Computations}: A comprehensive understanding of GNNs encompasses a wide range of computations, including the graph data structure, the aggregation of node neighbors, as well as non-GNN layers such as MLP and global pooling (\autoref{tab:gnn_content}).
 Although these computations have been covered by the surveyed tutorials, they are often explained in separate sections.
-Therefore, it can be challenging for learners to see how these various computations interact with each other within a complete GNN model, which are essential to build a comprehensive understanding of GNNs.
-Therefore, \name\ presents hierarchical levels of detail (\autoref{subsec: levels-of-details}) that smoothly integrate the model architecture, individual layers, and the detailed data transformations.
-Additionally, complementary views (\autoref{subsec: two-views}) are provided to ensure suitable visualizations for different concepts.
+Therefore, it can be challenging for learners to see how these various computations interact with each other.